frontendpatterns/frontendpatterns.dev/src/content/patterns/state-reducer.md

 ## Problem

-Complex state transitions scattered across multiple useState calls become impossible to reason about.
+Complex state transitions scattered across multiple state declarations become impossible to reason about.
 Related state updates happen in different event handlers, leading to impossible states and race conditions.
-Debugging state changes requires hunting through numerous setState calls, and there's no single source of truth for what transitions are valid.
+Debugging state changes requires hunting through numerous state update calls, and there's no single source of truth for what transitions are valid.

 ## Solution